jonessarae/nlp_correlates_protection/README.md

  - Include a keyword search
  - Identify duration of immunity
  - Determine if vaccine has a positive, negative, or neutral effect on identified correlate
+ - Option to download selected PMIDS as csv

 ## Acknowledgements